 Molise Abruzzo And Molise, Italy Travel Guide

-Several appealing destinations lie within day-trip distance from Molise.
+Several appealing destinations lie within day-the distance of the trip from Molise.
 They offer a taste of neighboring regions.

 The Day trip booking section on GetYourGuide contains a lot of options.

-Site of the Royal Palace of Caserta (Reggia di Caserta).
+Site of the Regal Palace of Caserta (Reggia di Caserta).
 It is an UNESCO World Heritage site.
 This magnificent Bourbon palace is comparable to Versailles.
 It features vast parks and opulent interiors.

 A charming medieval town known for its confetti (sugar-coated almonds).
-It has a wealthy past.
+It possesses a wealthy past.
 It sits in a beautiful valley.

-This Molise town is famous for its Marinelli Bell Foundry, one of the oldest on the planet.
+This Molise town is noted for its Marinelli Bell Foundry, one of the oldest on the planet.

 Recognized as one of Italy's most beautiful villages (Borghi più belli d'Italia).